openhab-scripters/openhab-helper-libraries/README.md

 One of the benefits of Jython over the openHAB Xtext scripts is that you can use the full power of Python packages and modules to structure your code into reusable components.
 The following are some initial experiments in that direction.

+There are example scripts in the `scripts/examples` subdirectory.

 ### Module: `openhab.log`

 This module bridges the Python standard `logging` module with ESH logging.
 Example usage: